sarthak4115/Sales-force-website-front-hand/README.md

 - CSS3
 - Bootstrap

-## 📂 How to Run
+## 📂 How to Run the Project

 1. Download or clone this repository.
-2. Open `index.html` or the second cloned page in your browser.
+2. Open `text.html` in any web browser (e.g., Chrome, Firefox).
-3. Make sure all linked CSS and image files are in the correct folders.
+3. Make sure `style.css` is in the same folder and correctly linked.